 Where to Camp with Children

 Selecting a campsite is the first step to a successful camping trip.
 The type of campsite parents select depends upon the interests of their particular family.
 When camping with kids, it is especially important to choose a campground with plenty of activities for the children.
 If you are going to buy equipment, you may wish to see this here to see if there are any discounts available with retailers who can help you to get what you need ready for a camping trip.

-If the family is interested in swimming, canoeing, fishing, or other water sport, they should select a campground with water access.
+If the family is interested in swimming, canoeing, fishing, or other water sport, they should select a campsite with water access.
 If they prefer nature hikes or nature programs, a state or national park will offer the best opportunities for outdoor learning.
 Often, naturalists at these parks offer nature walks or classes geared specifically to children.
 Information on the amenities at each park can be found on the website for the destination city or state.

 A family interested in high-energy activities may prefer to camp at a private site.
 Many of them feature water parks, mini-golf, theme weeks, sports tournaments, and more.
 These sites are generally more expensive and offer less privacy than other parks but offer many activities for children and adults of all ages.
 Some even have cabins available for rental, making a camper or tent unnecessary.

 When camping with small children, it is often best to choose a campsite within a two-hour drive from home.
 This way, if a child becomes ill or injured, or the weather becomes stormy, it will be a short trip home.
 In addition, parents will avoid much of the boredom caused by a very long road trip.